open-telemetry/community/README.md

 ### Erlang Ecosystem Foundation – Observability Working Group

-The Erlang and Elixir API and SDK are maintained by members of the Erlang Ecosystem Foundation Observability Working Group.
+The Erlang and Elixir API and SDK are maintained by the Erlang Ecosystem Foundation Observability Working Group members.
 See the [Observability Working Group](https://erlef.org/wg/observability) page on the EEF website for details.

 ### CNCF SIG Observability - Special Interest Group